Contact: Andrew Quinn

 202-736-2291 | [email protected]

-The Aspen Institute New Voices Fellowship seeks nominations for coaching and media skills program for next generation of global development leaders
+The Aspen Institute seeks nominations for one-year non-resident media skills and coaching program for next generation of global development leaders from the developing world

-WASHINGTON, DC, Sept 4, 2013 — The Aspen Institute’s New Voices Fellowship today announced a call for nominations for the 2014 Fellowship class.
-The groundbreaking program is designed to amplify expert voices from Africa and other parts of the developing world in the global development discussion.
-The Fellowship initiative, supported by the Bill & Melinda Gates Foundation, offers development experts a year-long program of media support, training, research, and writing under the guidance of experienced mentors and trainers to help them reach a broader global audience through both traditional and new media and speaking engagements.
+WASHINGTON, DC, Sept 2, 2014 — The Aspen Institute’s New Voices Fellowship today announced a call for nominations for the 2015 Fellowship class.
+The Fellowship initiative, supported by the Bill & Melinda Gates Foundation, offers development experts from Africa and other parts of the developing world a year-long program of media support, training, research, and writing under the guidance of experienced mentors and trainers.

-Current Fellows have had their work featured in media sites ranging from CNN and Al Jazeera to the Huffington Post, Think Africa Press, and AllAfrica.com.
-Fellows have been interviewed by news organizations including the BBC, CNBC, and National Public Radio (NPR), and been invited to speak at events including TED.
+Current Fellows have had their work featured in media sites ranging from the New York Times, CNN and Al Jazeera to the Huffington Post, Think Africa Press, and AllAfrica.Com.
+Fellows have been interviewed by news organizations including the BBC, CNBC, and National Public Radio (NPR) and been invited to speak at events including TED and the Aspen Ideas Festival.

 The New Voices Fellowship

 The New Voices Fellowship at the Aspen Institute is a groundbreaking initiative designed to bring more expert voices from the developing world into the global development discussion.
 Launched in 2013 with support from the Bill & Melinda Gates Foundation, the New Voices Fellowship is part of Aspen Global Health and Development.
-For more information, visit www.aspennewvoices.org or email us at [email protected].
-Follow all the Fellows on Twitter at @aspennewvoices.
+For more information, visit www.aspennewvoices.org.

 The Aspen Institute